Skip to Content

 Make-Ahead Lunches

-The trick that has really been a game-changer in making lunch packing easier is preparing foods ahead of time.
+The trick that has really been a game-changer in the quest to make lunch packing easier is preparing foods ahead of time.
 The weeks when I have a stash of chimichangas, calzones, or muffins made for the taking, everything moves more smoothly in the mornings because a lot of the decisions are already made.

 In the weeks when I have prepared make-ahead meals, it takes my boys about 2 – 5 minutes to pull their lunches together each morning.
-A pre-made item, a fruit, a vegetable, maybe an extra, fill up a water bottle, and they are done!
+A pre-made item, a fruit, a vegetable, maybe an extra, fill up a water bottle, and they’re done!

 One of my favorite make-ahead options for school lunches (not to mention pot-lucks and picnics) is a pasta salad (recipe below!).
 This is for a number of reasons: